-Harford County is a county of approximately 260,000 residents located in northeast Maryland.
+Harford County is a county of approximately 263,000 residents located in northeast Maryland.
 Its county seat is Bel Air, MD.
 Prostitution and sex trafficking are well-documented issues in the county.
-Among the more serious crimes associated to the county’s commercial sex market include child sex trafficking.
+Among the more serious crimes associated with the county’s prostitution market is child sex trafficking.
 For example, in November 2013, three people were arrested after detectives made arrangements through an Internet site to meet the suspects at an Aberdeen motel room.
 One of suspects was charged with human trafficking in connection with her having allegedly transported a younger female to the motel for sex trafficking purposes.
 Massage parlors have also been sites of substantial prostitution and sex trafficking in the county.

 Web-based reverse stings have also been conducted.
 For example, in September 2016, a web-based sting was conducted by the Harford County Sheriff’s Office.
 Police placed a decoy ad on Backpage.com, a website known for prostitution and sex trafficking and communicated with potential sex buyers who had responded to the ad and arranged a location to meet.
 Upon their arrival at the predetermined location and attempt to exchange money with the undercover female deputy, the sex buyers were arrested.
 Six male sex buyers were arrested and charged with soliciting prostitution, while one prostituted woman was taken into custody.
 The operation took place at hotels in Aberdeen and Edgewood where the suspected sex buyers had arranged to meet the undercover deputy.
 The identities of the buyers were publicly released.